kptdev/kpt/docs/design-docs/07-package-orchestration.md

 * `--deployment` - Boolean value; If specified, repository is a deployment repository; published packages in a deployment repository are considered deployment-ready.
-* `--repo-username` - Username for repository authentication.
+* `--repo-basic-username` - Username for repository authentication using basic auth.
-* `--repo-password` - Password for repository authentication.
+* `--repo-basic-password` - Password for repository authentication using basic auth.

 Additionally, common `kubectl` command line flags for controlling aspects of interaction with the Kubernetes apiserver, logging, and more (this is true for